VilmaLab/apitofsim/docs/index.md

 Zanca et al. (2020)[^3] describe a version of the simulation expanding the above to consider five zones.
 Zone I being the first chamber, II the skimmer, and III-V the second chamber, before, during and after the quadrupole respectively.
-Simulation of the skimmer and quadrupole is described.
+This publication describes the simulation of the skimmer and quadrupole.
-The code used in this publication is an earlier version of the code in this repository, but is not publicly available.
+The code used in this publication is an earlier version of the code in this repository.

+Later, Zanca, T. (2025)[^4] added support for atom-like products.

+The current version of the code supports sampling schemes other than the originally described histogram-based technique.
+The rejection sampling method is described [in one of the notebooks included in the source code repository](notebooks.md).

 [^1]:
     Zapadinsky, E., Passananti, M., Myllys, N., Kurtén, T., & Vehkamäki, H. (2019).